 While the flexibility of work and the needs of employees is an important consideration, the question of productivity is what ultimately controls executive decisions.
 Most studies indicate that employee engagement, job satisfaction, productivity, and company profits have all gone up since the introduction of flexible working policies.

 To approach a hybrid design that works for you, these are the steps you need to take:

 - Conduct anonymous surveys about the preferences of your employees.
 Probe into tasks that require an in-person vs virtual presence.
 Ask about your employees’ desire to work remotely or to relocate.

 - Work out the principles that support the hybrid guidelines by analyzing the data from your survey.
-An example of a guiding principle is that office day are only specific to tasks, such as onboarding new hires, team activities that build cohesion between the members, and specific collaboration efforts, among others.
+An example of a guiding principle is that office days are only specific to tasks.
+Such as, onboarding new hires, team activities that build cohesion between the members, and specific collaboration efforts, among others.

-- Implement the new guidelines on a trial and learning basis to learn what works well and what needs to be changed.
-The goal behind the task is to convey to the employees that the new work approach will be set over time.
+- Implement the new guidelines on a trial-and-error basis to learn what works well and what changes to make.
+The goal behind the task is to convey employees that the new work approach will be set over time.

 The pandemic lockdowns brought about an abrupt shift to the work culture, which was previously thought to be unfeasible.
-As shown by numerous surveys, companies can adopt remote working successfully to improve productivity and wellbeing of employees while still maintaining organizational profits or exceeding it.
+As shown by numerous surveys, companies can adopt remote working successfully to improve the productivity and well-being of employees while still maintaining organizational profits or exceeding them.